A little knowledge can put you on the path to prosperity

 - 0% loans for teachers.
 Dedicated teachers often buy their own classroom materials.
 MSGCU eases the financial burden with no-fee, zero-interest loans of up to $500.

 - Classroom Presentations.
-We offer in-class programs and financial reality fairs to provide financial education in a fun, informative way for your students' benefit.
+We offer virtual and in-class programs and financial reality fairs to provide financial education in a fun, informative way for your students' benefit.

 Learn more about our classroom grant program — and vote for your favorite teacher — at classroomcash.org.
 More information on scholarships — including the names of recent winners — is available at msgcuscholarships.org.